Chavithra/degiro-connector/README.md

 )
 ```

-Once you built this Request object you can send it to Degiro's API.
+Once you have built this Request object you can send it to Degiro's API like this :

-You can use the following code :
 ```python
 api.subscribe(request=request)
 ```

+For a more comprehensive example : [realtime_data.py](examples/quotecast/realtime_data.py)

 ## 1.5.
 How to fetch the data ?